trofimich/TwinCAT.OpenFramework/README.md

   A convenient logging system with advanced filtering capabilities based on topics and support for custom logger implementations.

 - **Workflow engine**
   A powerful engine for executing complex scenarios that can be composed dynamically.
-Basic activities such as Sequence, IfThenElse, WaitForVariableValue, WaitAndPick, etc., are already supported.
+Basic activities such as Sequence, IfThenElse, While, WaitForVariableValue, WaitAndPick, etc., are already supported.
 Custom activities can also be created to meet individual requirements.

 - **JSON support**
   Simplified serialization and deserialization of structures to and from JSON documents.